Learn how to pass the GED® test by answering these Math practice questions.

 Procrastination and making excuses are among your biggest enemies.
 When you decide about a learning schedule, please stick to that!
 Time management is among the biggest hurdles when it comes to passing the GED exam.

 The second big mistake for failing the GED exam is the fact that test-takers spend way too much time on only one question.
-That will leave then with not enough time to make it through the whole GED test.
+That will leave them not having enough time to make it through the whole GED test.